angeldollface/ceramic/README.markdown

 Since I was trying to figure out the algorithm for validating Luhn numbers for a uni course, I thought I'd write a small app that solves this interesting problem.
 This little app checks whether the IMEI number of any one of your devices is valid or not by checking the "check digit" using the Luhn algorithm.

+## QUALITY ASSURANCE :white_check_mark:

+I've tested this using the IMEI number of my iPhone and some IMEIs I found online.

 ## DEPLOYED PROJECT ON GITHUB PAGES :rocket: